Manser 100 Year Old Vines Reserve Grenache 2022 Review: A Grenache That Shifts with Time and Food

 Finish

-The finish is driven by acidity and warmth, with berry character and oak lingering in balance.
-Tannins leave a clear, dry imprint—defined, not assertive—giving the wine presence without heaviness.
+The finish is shaped by acidity and warmth, with berry notes and oak lingering in balance.
+Tannins leave a clear, dry impression, defined without becoming aggressive, giving the wine presence without heaviness.

 Food Pairing